faoliveira/faoliveira.github.io/content/privacy.md

 ShowBreadCrumbs: false
 ---

-This website is generated using [Hugo](https://gohugo.io), a static website generator.
+This website is generated using [Hugo](https://gohugo.io), an open-source static website generator.

 Containing an Analytics script from Google.
 Unfortunately, it’s the free option for now, but it’s in the pipeline to switch to a lighter option that better respects user privacy such as Plausible.
 It’s possible to see in more detail what is captured by GA4 in its [documentation](https://support.google.com/analytics/answer/11593727?hl=en).